tbellembois/gobkm/README.md

 ## GUI

-- drag and drop an URL from your Web browser address bar into a folder to bookmark it
+- drag and drop an URL from your Web browser address bar into a folder to bookmark it OR
+- use the bookmarklet to bookmark the current page
 - delete folders and bookmarks by dragging them on the icon on the top
 - rename folders and bookmarks with the "r" key.
 - star/unstar bookmark with the star icons